brajeshwar/brajeshwar.github.io/contact.md

 and
 [Twitter](https://twitter.com/brajeshwar).

-Please book a schedule of your choice on my Calendar at [Calendly](https://calendly.com/brajeshwar/).
+Please [Book a Schedule](https://calendly.com/brajeshwar/) of your choice on my Calendar.